WeatherFlow/SmartWeather/_posts/2018-08-07-smart-weather-for-web.md

 categories: Web
 ---

-- Added Lightning Strike Count Quick Link
+- Added link to Lightning Strike Count graph
   - Clicking the Last 3 hour strike count on the tile takes you to the Strike Count graph
 - Updated Weather Underground Forecast Link